S1Lazza/EQSCoverDemo/README.md

 # EQSCoverDemo
-An example made to test out the Environmental Query System provided by Unreal (UE4 4.23)
+A simple demo made to test out the Environmental Query System provided by Unreal (UE4 4.23)